rtk-incubator/rtk-query/docs/concepts/mutations.md

 In the real world, it's very common that a developer would want to resync their local data cache with the server after performing a mutation (aka "revalidation").
 RTK Query takes a more centralized approach to this and requires you to configure the invalidation behavior in your API service definition.
 Before getting started, let's cover some new terms used when defining an endpoint in a service:

-#### Entities
+#### Tags

-For RTK Query, _entities_ are just a name that you can give to a specific collection of data to control caching and invalidation behavior, and are defined in an `entityTypes` argument.
-For example, in an application that has both `Posts` and `Users`, you would define `entityTypes: ['Posts', 'Users']` when calling `createApi`.
+For RTK Query, _tags_ are just a name that you can give to a specific collection of data to control caching and invalidation behavior, and are defined in an `tagTypes` argument.
+For example, in an application that has both `Posts` and `Users`, you would define `tagTypes: ['Posts', 'Users']` when calling `createApi`.

 #### Provides

-A _query_ can _provide_ entities to the cache.
+A _query_ can _provide_ tags to the cache.
 The `provides` argument can either be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
 That function will be passed the result as the first argument, the response error as the second argument, and the argument originally passed into the `query` method as the third argument.
 Note that either the result or error arguments may be undefined based on whether the query was successful or not.

 #### Invalidates

-A _mutation_ can _invalidate_ specific entities in the cache.
+A _mutation_ can _invalidate_ specific tags in the cache.
 The `invalidates` argument can either be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
 That function will be passed the result as the first argument, the response error as the second argument, and the argument originally passed into the `query` method as the third argument.
 Note that either the result or error arguments may be undefined based on whether the mutation was successful or not.

 ### Scenarios and Behaviors